Attending to Children’s Attention Issues

 Physical play begins the healing process for children’s attention issues

-What an easily distracted child needs is lots of physical play—the kind of play we call roughhousing, or horsing around.
+What an easily distracted child needs is lots of physical play—the kind of play we call roughhousing or horsing around.
 Pillow fights, wrestling, allowing a child to jump on the bed or sofa while you try to “catch” their feet, for example.
 I call this kind of play “Playlistening.”
 The adult plays the less powerful role, with a generous, affectionate tone, “losing” in play again and again, but working the play slowly but surely toward more and more affection, more and more bodily contact, more and more cuddling and vigorous snuggles.

-As a frightened child feels the tone of affection, he’ll playfully fight back, or dance away.
-As the Playlistening parent, you keep following, keep playfully “wanting” him.
+As a frightened child feels the tone of affection, they’ll playfully fight back, or dance away.
+As the Playlistening parent, you keep following, keep playfully “wanting” them.
 Follow the child’s lead.
 You don’t overwhelm, you don’t trap, you don’t win.
 Many times, you play that your child has fooled you, or has escaped your grasp.
 In particular, whatever lets your child laugh is what you set up in play over and over and over again.
 The laughter is your indication that the play has become a healing interaction.
 Laughter begins the healing of fear, and helps children feel safe and close to you.

 Follow the laughter.
 For some children, the laughter comes best when you’re throwing pillows at them from 10 feet away, and you miss.
 If you get closer, they tighten up and can’t laugh–the play gets too threatening for them, and they screech instead.
 So for months, play with them from 10 feet away, then 9 feet, then 8 feet, letting their laughter and your patience increase their confidence slowly but surely.
 For other children, who are aggressive and want to hurt at some point in the play, you need to come back “at” them very vigorously, to meet with confidence the force they exert against you.
 If the child dishes out hard hits with a pillow, for instance, respond by dishing out body shots that are almost that hard (scaled to the child’s size and strength, of course).
 You stay playful, but you snuggle them hard, or you “pound” on them playfully, or you drop them down on the bed, where they bounce back safely but laugh hard because you understood that they need that kind of challenge.

 This kind of play on a regular basis is very helpful to children who are easily distracted.
 The laughter is just what they need to begin to feel safer in the world.
 All those little survival experiences build their confidence in themselves and in you.
 And the physical contact is deeply reassuring.
-With a good playful pounding or a good physical tussle, every cell of their bodies “gets” the signal that they are that they are now strong, that they survived.
+With a good playful pounding or a good physical tussle, every cell of their bodies “gets” the signal that they are now strong, that they survived.
 This counters the fear they carry, and lets their mind operate more freely.

 For a frightened child, physical play will escalate into aggression